donvito/cursor-react-go-starter/README.md

-# Cursor React-Go Todo Application
+# React-Go Todo Application

 A modern, full-stack Todo application built with React and Go, featuring real-time updates and persistent storage.

-This example project was built using [Cursor](https://cursor.sh), the world's best AI-native IDE.
+This example project was built using [Cursor](https://cursor.sh)

 ## Architecture